bhargavyagnik/Instagram-scrapper/README.md

 - For blocking such comments by Instagram to Prevent Abuse on Social Media
 - Predicting types of comments etc

-Update- Scroll with no max. limit
+Update- Scroll with no max. limit. i.e you can get more posts no limited to 14 and time is reduced to a great extent